shecodes-students/learning-resources/README.md

 A collection of great tutorials/talks/screencasts/podcasts that teach programming

 This document is a machine-readable database in markdown format.
 Please send us pull requests if you found a great tutorial that should be included.
+(Simply click press the Edit button or click [here](https://github.com/shecodes-students/learning-resources/edit/master/README.md))

 Who we are
 ==========
 We are building [she.codes](http://now.she.codes), the social coding school for women.
 We are curating free online learning resources that cover a wide range of topics needed to work as a full stack JavaScript developer.
-You can help us curating by sending pull requests for this file (simply hit the edit button).

 What we are looking for
 =======================